What's new in Windows client deployment

 - Cortana voiceover and speech recognition during OOBE is disabled by default for all Windows 10 Pro Education, and Enterprise SKUs.

 - Windows Autopilot is self-updating during OOBE.
-From Windows 10 onward, version 1903 Autopilot functional and critical updates will begin downloading automatically during OOBE.
+From Windows 10 onward, version 1903 Autopilot functional and critical updates begin downloading automatically during OOBE.

 Microsoft Configuration Manager